fachat/MicroPET/README.md

 - [Board](Board/) that contains the board schematics and layout
 - [CPLD](CPLD/) contains the VHDL code to program the CPLD logic chip used
 - [ROM](ROM/) ROM contents to boot
+- [Case](Case/) 3-D printed supports and keyboards to mount board in a C64c case

 ### Board